 Getting an Interview

-I applied online and the process took 2 months - interviewed at City of Las Cruces in August 2010.
+I applied online.
+The process took 2+ months.
+I interviewed at City of Las Cruces (Las Cruces, NM) in August 2010.

 - I was asked what I would do if a person caused a fight on a bus.
 1 Answer

-I applied online and the process took 4+ weeks - interviewed at City of Las Cruces in November 2009.
+I applied online.
+The process took 4+ weeks.
+I interviewed at City of Las Cruces (Las Cruces, NM) in November 2009.